Cyphershadow24ar/Leet-Code/README.md

 7. Longest Palindromic Substring
 8. Minimum Number of Operations to Move All Balls to Each Box
 9. Number of Subsequences that satisfy the given Sum Condition
-10. (7) Reverse Integer
-11. (11) Container With Most Water
-12. (14) Longest Common Prefix
-13. (36) Valid Sudoku
-14. (37) Sudoku Solver
-15. (58) Length of last Word
-16. (66) Plus One
-17. (67) Add Binary
-18. (85) Maximal Rectangle
-19. (110) Balanced Binary Tree
-20. (118) Pascal's Triangle
-21. (136) Single Number
-22. (190) Reverse Bits
-23. (231) Power of Two
-24. (326) Power of Three
-25. (342) Power of Four
-26. (401) Binary Watch
-27. (407) Trapping Rain Water II
-28. (417) Pacific Atlantic Water Flow
-29. (459) Repeated Substring Pattern
-30. (474) Ones and Zeroes
-31. (498) Diagonal Traverse
-32. (594) Longest Harmonious Subsequence
-33. (679) 24 Game
-34. (693) Binary Number with Alternating Bits
-35. (696) Count Binary Substrings
-36. (712) Minimum ASCII Delete Sum for Two Strings
-37. (744) Find Smallest Letter Greater Than Target
-38. (756) Pyramid Transition Matrix
-39. (761) Special Binary String
-40. (762) Prime Number of Set Bits in Binary Representation
-41. (778) Swim in Rising Water
-42. (799) Champagne Tower
-43. (808) Soup Servings
-44. (837) New 21 Game
-45. (840) Magic Squares In Grid
-46. (865) Smallest Subtree With all the Deepest Nodes
-47. (868) Binary Gap
-48. (869) Reordered Power of 2
-49. (876) Middle of the Linked List
-50. (904) Fruit Into Baskets
-51. (944) Delete Columns to Make Sorted
-52. (955) Delete Columns to Make Sorted II
-53. (960) Delete Columns to Make Sorted III
-54. (961) N-Repeated Element in Size 2N Array
-55. (966) Vowel Spellchecker
-56. (1015) Smallest Integer Divisible by K
-57. (1018) Binary Prefix Divisible By 5
-58. (1022) Sum of Root To Leaf Binary Numbers
-59. (1161) Maximum level Sum of BInary Tree
-60. (1200) Minimum Absolute Difference
-61. (1233) Remove Sub-Folders from the Filesystem
-62. (1262) Greatest Sum Divisible by Three
-63. (1266) Minimum Time Visiting All Points
-64. (1277) Count Square Submatrices with All Ones
-65. (1290) Convert Binary Number in a Linked List to Integer
-66. (1292) Maximum Side Length of a Square with Sum less than or Equal to threshold
-67. (1304) Find N Unique Integers Sum up to Zero
-68. (1317) Convert Integer to the Sum of Two No-Zero Integers
-69. (1323) Maximum 69 Number
-70. (1339) Maximum Product of Splitted Binary Tree
-71. (1351) Count Negative Numbers in a Sorted Matrix
-72. (1353) Maximum Number of Events That Can Be Attended
-73. (1356) Sort Integers by The Number of 1 Bits
-74. (1382) Balance a Binary Search Tree
-75. (1390) Four Divisors
-76. (1394) Find Lucky Integer in an Array
-77. (1404) Number of Steps to Reduce a Number in Binary Representation to One
-78. (1411) Number of Ways to Paint N × 3 Grid
-79. (1458) Max Dot Product of Two Subsequences
-80. (1461) Check If a String Contains All Binary Codes of Size K
-81. (1488) Avoid Flood in the City
-82. (1493) Longest Subarray of 1's After Deleting One Element
-83. (1504) Count Submatrices With All Ones
+10. (4) Median of Two Sorted Arrays
+11. (7) Reverse Integer
+12. (11) Container With Most Water
+13. (14) Longest Common Prefix
+14. (36) Valid Sudoku
+15. (37) Sudoku Solver
+16. (58) Length of last Word
+17. (66) Plus One
+18. (67) Add Binary
+19. (85) Maximal Rectangle
+20. (110) Balanced Binary Tree
+21. (118) Pascal's Triangle
+22. (136) Single Number
+23. (190) Reverse Bits
+24. (231) Power of Two
+25. (326) Power of Three
+26. (342) Power of Four
+27. (401) Binary Watch
+28. (407) Trapping Rain Water II
+29. (417) Pacific Atlantic Water Flow
+30. (459) Repeated Substring Pattern
+31. (474) Ones and Zeroes
+32. (498) Diagonal Traverse
+33. (594) Longest Harmonious Subsequence
+34. (679) 24 Game
+35. (693) Binary Number with Alternating Bits
+36. (696) Count Binary Substrings
+37. (712) Minimum ASCII Delete Sum for Two Strings
+38. (744) Find Smallest Letter Greater Than Target
+39. (756) Pyramid Transition Matrix
+40. (761) Special Binary String
+41. (762) Prime Number of Set Bits in Binary Representation
+42. (778) Swim in Rising Water
+43. (799) Champagne Tower
+44. (808) Soup Servings
+45. (837) New 21 Game
+46. (840) Magic Squares In Grid
+47. (865) Smallest Subtree With all the Deepest Nodes
+48. (868) Binary Gap
+49. (869) Reordered Power of 2
+50. (876) Middle of the Linked List
+51. (904) Fruit Into Baskets
+52. (944) Delete Columns to Make Sorted
+53. (955) Delete Columns to Make Sorted II
+54. (960) Delete Columns to Make Sorted III
+55. (961) N-Repeated Element in Size 2N Array
+56. (966) Vowel Spellchecker
+57. (1015) Smallest Integer Divisible by K
+58. (1018) Binary Prefix Divisible By 5
+59. (1022) Sum of Root To Leaf Binary Numbers
+60. (1161) Maximum level Sum of BInary Tree
+61. (1200) Minimum Absolute Difference
+62. (1233) Remove Sub-Folders from the Filesystem
+63. (1262) Greatest Sum Divisible by Three
+64. (1266) Minimum Time Visiting All Points
+65. (1277) Count Square Submatrices with All Ones
+66. (1290) Convert Binary Number in a Linked List to Integer
+67. (1292) Maximum Side Length of a Square with Sum less than or Equal to threshold
+68. (1304) Find N Unique Integers Sum up to Zero
+69. (1317) Convert Integer to the Sum of Two No-Zero Integers
+70. (1323) Maximum 69 Number
+71. (1339) Maximum Product of Splitted Binary Tree
+72. (1351) Count Negative Numbers in a Sorted Matrix
+73. (1353) Maximum Number of Events That Can Be Attended
+74. (1356) Sort Integers by The Number of 1 Bits
+75. (1382) Balance a Binary Search Tree
+76. (1390) Four Divisors
+77. (1394) Find Lucky Integer in an Array
+78. (1404) Number of Steps to Reduce a Number in Binary Representation to One
+79. (1411) Number of Ways to Paint N × 3 Grid
+80. (1458) Max Dot Product of Two Subsequences
+81. (1461) Check If a String Contains All Binary Codes of Size K
+82. (1488) Avoid Flood in the City
+83. (1493) Longest Subarray of 1's After Deleting One Element
+84. (1504) Count Submatrices With All Ones
 78. (1518) Water Bottles
 79. (1523) Count Odd Numbers in an Interval Range
 80. (1526) Minimum Number of Increments on Subarrays to Form a Target Array